Blue Elephant Dictionary

 Marketing automation is under-utilized but when it is utilized, it’s typically over relied upon.
 The more a business automates marketing, the more room there is for (a) mistakes at scale and (b) expertise-based decision making.

 In common parlance, the attempt to alter the mood of another person by coercion or some other kind of subtle pressure (eg, “Why aren’t you smiling?”).
-In sales and marketing, the presumption of how your audience feels, how it should feel, and how it wants to feel – with the goal of selling something.
+In direct marketing, the presumption of how your audience feels, how it should feel, and how it wants to feel – with the goal of selling something.

 The first version of a product or productized service that has value both significant value to the user and to the business providing the product.
 For a product to be considered MVP, if has to have enough value that users are happy to pay for it.